 Certain conditions must be met – regarding the employer and the worker, in order to post an employed person to another Member State to perform job for his or her employer.Legislation of the state from which a worker has been posted to another state shall continue to apply to such worker, provided that:

-4. The employer regularly carries out its business activities in the home country (in a manner that a substantial part of this activity is performed in the home country.
-The sole performance of administrative operations and internal management operations will not be considered as regular performance of a significant part of business activities)
+- The employer regularly carries out its business activities in the home country (in a manner that a substantial part of this activity is performed in the home country.
+The sole performance of administrative operations and internal management operations will not be considered as regular performance of a significant part of business activities).
+The employer from the home country cannot be a company that could be considered fictitious or whose registration in the home country is aimed solely at posting, without performing its registered activity in the home country.
+These circumstances are verified in relation to the inspection the application of the provisions on posting by the inspection authority in the Member State.

-5. There is an immediate connection between the worker and the employer during the posting period (if such a connection does not exist or is terminated during posting, the rules on posting do not apply, i.e. posting term ceases).
+- There is a direct relationship between the worker and the employer during the posting; the worker and the employer must be in an employment relationship (if such a connection does not exist or is terminated during posting, the rules on posting do not apply, i.e. posting term ceases).

 Posting of self-employed persons

-Provisions on posting allow self-employed persons to temporarily carry out their activities in another Member State, and legislation of their home state applies to them during that time.
+The provisions on posting also enable self-employed individuals are also allowed to temporarily carry out their activity in another Member State, and legislation of their home state applies to them with regard to the social security system as laid down in the aforementioned Regulations.

 Conditions are the following: